MakerTobey/OpenMicrofluidics/Open Fluorescence Activated Droplet Sorting (FADS)/README.md

 However, since we only need a square wafe signal with stable levels, there seems to be an opportunity to build a switch chip using with voltage power converter units (e.g. APS models from ISEG https://iseg-hv.com/en/products/dc-dc) and voltage tollerant MOSFETs (e.g. https://de.rs-online.com/web/p/mosfet/8016794/).

 Recently (Summer 2020) a paper was published (https://advances.sciencemag.org/content/6/22/eaba6712) containing a "booster" design to amplify microfluidic sorting pulses to 2kV at 80kHz (but sine wave only).
-This design should be considered, along with a switch prototype at EMBL.
+A variant of this design was tested and was successfully able to sort 50um droplets (using 50kHz frequenzy - square input, output half-square-half-sine, and ca. 1.3kV).
+This is a great compact and low-cost alternative to the big electrophoresis amplifyers commonly used for this purpose in the literature.